 Alternative Attendance Policies

 The Nursing programs are governed by a different attendance policy supplementing the above.
-Please see the corresponding program guide for details.
+Please see the corresponding program handbook for details.

 Appeals of Withdrawal from All Classes

 A student who is withdrawn from all courses due to a violation of the attendance policy outlined in item five above may submit a written appeal for reinstatement to the Registrar or Dean.
 The appeal must explain and document extenuating circumstances behind the absenteeism no later than two business days for a 7-week term and three business days for all other terms after the student has violated the policy.

 Harrison College defines mitigating or extenuating circumstances as follows: